 The College of Charleston is committed to getting students registered and out to vote.
 Of course, we want ALL of our students to register, but we are particularly concerned about the low participation rates of those under 30.
 Each of you now has a registration form.
 I’m asking you take just a couple of minutes to complete it now.

 If you are a South Carolina resident, you can choose whether to vote here in Charleston or to vote at home with an absentee ballot.
 You are legally entitled to choose where you prefer to vote—here where you go to school or back in your hometown.
 If you live in the dorms, however, it is important that you use the official street address of the residence hall and NOT your CofC box number.
 Be sure to include your social security number (required by law) and you must sign the form.
 Since January 1, 2013 all voters will be required to show a photo ID when you go to vote.
 If the address on your ID differs from the one you used on the registration, be sure to take a piece of “official mail” with you showing your campus address.

 Check that you are Registered and Request Absentee Ballot online

 You can check to be sure you are registered and request an Absentee Ballot online at the SC State Election Commission website: www.scvotes.org

-If you are not from South Carolina and want to register to vote, you can access a national online voter registration form from the College of Charleston website.
+If you are not from South Carolina and want to register to vote or vote absentee in your home state, you can access a national online voter registration form and get information about absentee voting from links below.

 Voting in South Carolina